Everest Base Camp

 DAY 6 TREKKING DAY 4

-After an early breakfast we depart Namche heading up the same route initially as the day before, however unlike the day previously we follow the trail for ‘Tengboche’ , a trail which winds around the mountain side – with Ama Dablam ahead to our right, and Everest, Lhotseand Nuptse further in the distance.
-From here we will see incredible views of Everest, Lhotse, Nuptse and Ama Dablam.
-We pass by a small Stupa, built by Tenzing Norgay’s son, which frames perfectly the peaks around us.
-Passing by several villages and numerous tea shops, we descend steeply to a bridge over the river at Phunki Tenga.
-The village is an ideal stop-over for lunch.
-Here we can rest before making the steep climb up to Tengboche, a slow and steady 2-3 hours of ascent – stopping to allow for the occasional Yak caravans pass.
-As we near the top of the climb – prayer flags signify our arrival into Tengboche.
-We will visit the legendary monastery here, the largest in the Khumbu region, and may have the chance of witnessing a Buddhist ceremony with the monks in prayer.
-A blessing by the head monk will give us good fortune for the trek ahead.
-From Tengboche, it is a short hike along rhododendron-shaded trails, to reach Deboche, where we spend the night.
+We depart Namche, initially following the same route as the day before, but then take the trail to Tengboche.
+This path winds around the mountainside, with Ama Dablam ahead and Everest, Lhotse, and Nuptse in the distance.
+We pass a small Stupa built by Tenzing Norgay’s son, framing the peaks perfectly.
+After passing several villages and tea shops, we descend steeply to a bridge over the river at Phunki Tenga, an ideal lunch stop.
+We then make a steep 2-3 hour climb to Tengboche, stopping occasionally for Yak caravans.
+Prayer flags mark our arrival into Tengboche, where we visit the largest monastery in the Khumbu region and may witness a Buddhist ceremony.
+A blessing from the head monk brings good fortune for the trek ahead.
+From Tengboche, it’s a short hike along rhododendron-shaded trails to Deboche, where we spend the night.

 DAY 7 TREKKING DAY 5

-From Deboche, the trail winds through rhododendron forest, before turning onto a mountainside path; getting very narrow at times, before opening up to a wire bridge crossing.
-It then climbs gradually, past beautifully carved mani stones to reach the small village of Pangboche, which sits in the shadow of the mighty Ama Dablam (6,812m).
-If time allows we stop here for a cup of lemon tea, before continuing along the confluence of the Khumbu and Imja Kholas, turning east into the Imja Valley.
-The vegetation is sparse now, not much will grow at this altitude, scrubs and heather.
-Continuing on we keep Ama Dablam to our right all the way into the village of Dingboche, a small hamlet of low lying Teahouses, dwellings and cafes.
-If the weather is clear, we can see Island Peak in the distance – a directional marker for tomorrow’s walk.
+From Deboche, the trail winds through rhododendron forest before turning onto a narrow mountainside path, opening up to a wire bridge crossing.
+It climbs gradually past beautifully carved mani stones to reach Pangboche, in the shadow of Ama Dablam (6,812m).
+If time allows, we stop for lemon tea before continuing along the Khumbu and Imja Kholas, turning east into the Imja Valley.
+The sparse vegetation includes scrubs and heather.
+We keep Ama Dablam to our right all the way to Dingboche, a small hamlet of Teahouses, dwellings, and cafes.
+If the weather is clear, we can see Island Peak in the distance, a marker for tomorrow’s walk.

 DAY 8 TREKKING DAY 6

 Dingboche village lies at the head of two valleys in the shadow of Pokalde (5745m).
-For our acclimatisation walk today we head up the Chukung Valley for fantastic views of the Himalaya’s most famous peaks – today is one of the most beautiful walks so far.
-A slow and gentle ascent we head towards Island Peak (6,100m) at the head of the valley, often used as a training climb for Everest summiteers – it is striking but remains in the distance.
-Peaks to our left and right, the valley is home to memorials with balanced stones and prayer flags marking the memory of lost climbers on these higher peaks.
-The Nuptse wall, and Lhotse peak is to our left, with Everest hiding behind.
-After 3 hours we reach an altitude of 4,700m where we stop for lunch at a Teahouse.
-We take a long break here to stay exposed to the altitude before an hour and a half descent back along the route to Dingboche.
-Upon arrival back at the Teahouse there is time to relax and rest, or enjoy a card game and chocolate cake at the local café before dinner and an ear night.
+For our acclimatization walk, we head up the Chukung Valley for fantastic views of the Himalaya’s famous peaks.
+We ascend slowly towards Island Peak (6,100m), often used as a training climb for Everest summiteers.
+The valley, with peaks on both sides, has memorials with balanced stones and prayer flags for lost climbers.
+The Nuptse wall and Lhotse peak are to our left, with Everest hiding behind.
+After 3 hours, we reach 4,700m and stop for lunch at a Teahouse.
+We take a long break to acclimatize before descending back to Dingboche.
+Upon arrival, there’s time to relax, play cards, or enjoy chocolate cake at the local café before dinner and an early night.

 DAY 9 TREKKING DAY 7